 By Aruba Ghumman

 As Salaado Qasim explains, this recently established organization is here to help youngsters and women who feel isolated from the society, and it does not only concern them, but is also for those who lack help from their student counselors at schools.
 The members of the organization try to help young people and women by providing them with job and educational opportunities and creating their social status in order to make them more interactive and open.
 They plan to achieve this through their various projects which include language courses, book clubs, and arrangements of collective events especially for young people and women where they try to open dialogue within the group.
 Furthermore, they organize trainings and workshops in which they have discussions regarding global issues, for instance, climate change and tackling unemployment.
-In short, they try to focus on the relevance of the youth as well as women and their lives by trying to bring up what their roles are in
+In short, they try to focus on the relevance of the youth as well as women and their lives by trying to bring up what their roles are in the society as well as aim to handle equality related problems.

 As the Peace and Well-Being organization continues to do its work, it, at the same time, hopes to expand itself by getting more people to attend its workshops and become members of the organization.
 The goal here is to get more people working in different places to help young people and women take part in decision-making and improve their participation in societal activities.
 Moreover, by working productively and effectively, they hope to get access to more schools to help children who are not provided with enough help.